Heating Radiator Section Calculator

 Calculator Functions

-The program will calculate the number of radiator sections, the heat losses of the room, the specific heat losses of the room, and the amount of heat emitted by one section.
-All the obtained information can be saved in a PDF file or printed out.
+The program calculates the number of radiator sections, the room’s total heat losses, the specific heat loss per square meter, and the heat output per individual section.
+All results can be saved as a PDF file or printed for your convenience.

 How to Use the Calculator